putianyi889/SwapSort.jl/docs/src/index.md

 show(SwapSort.BESTSIZE)
 ```

+The exported `tuplesort` is just another wrapper.
+It uses a different name as `swapsort` because otherwise it would be ambiguous whether the tuple is considered as one element or a group of elements.
+We note that `TupleTools.jl` uses merge sort on tuples.

 ## Performance
 The sorting algorithm is called [sorting network](https://en.wikipedia.org/wiki/Sorting_network).
 It's not the most efficient algorithm for general purpose, but in Julia, it excels at sorting a few discrete variables, as collecting/splatting is very slow.